XTLS/Xray-docs-next/docs/en/config/api.md

 ### HandlerService

-APIs that modify the inbound and outbound proxies, with the following available functions:
+APIs for modifying inbound and outbound proxies.
+Available functions are as follows:

-- Add a new inbound proxy;
+- Add a new inbound;
-- Add a new outbound proxy;
+- Add a new outbound;
-- Delete an existing inbound proxy;
+- Remove an existing inbound;
-- Delete an existing outbound proxy;
+- Remove an existing outbound;
-- List inbound proxies;
+- List outbounds;
-- List outbound proxies;
+- List inbounds;
-- Add a user to an inbound proxy (VMess, VLESS, Trojan, and Shadowsocks(v1.3.0+) only);
+- Add a user to an inbound (supports VMess, VLESS, Trojan, Shadowsocks only);
-- Delete a user from an inbound proxy (VMess, VLESS, Trojan, and Shadowsocks(v1.3.0+) only);
+- Remove a user from an inbound (supports VMess, VLESS, Trojan, Shadowsocks only);

-## RoutingService
+### RoutingService

-API for adding, deleting, and replacing routing rules and querying equalizer statistics.
-The available functions are as follows:
+APIs for adding, removing, replacing routing rules, and querying balancer statistics.
+Available functions are as follows:

-- `adrules` adds and replaces routing configuration
+- `adrules`: Add or replace routing configuration
-- `rmrules` delete routing rules
+- `rmrules`: Remove routing rules
-- `sib` Disconnect source IP
+- `sib`: Disconnect connections from a source IP
-- `bi` Query equalizer statistics
+- `bi`: Query balancer statistics
-- `bo` Forces the equalizer to select the specified outboundTag
+- `bo`: Force balancer to select a specific `outboundTag`

-You can use something like `./xray help api bi` to query the specific usage.
+You can use commands like `./xray help api bi` to query specific usage.

 ### LoggerService

-Supports restarting the built-in logger, which can be used in conjunction with logrotate to perform operations on log files.
+Supports restarting the built-in Logger, which can be used with `logrotate` to perform operations on log files.

 ### StatsService

-Built-in data statistics service, see [Statistics Information](./stats.md) for details.
+Built-in data statistics service.
+See [Statistics](./stats.md) for details.

 ### ReflectionService

-Supports gRPC clients to obtain the list of APIs from the server.
+Allows gRPC clients to retrieve the list of APIs on the server.

 ```bash
 $ grpcurl -plaintext localhost:10085 list